Causation Lecture

 There is also a category of cases which deal with the idea of losing a chance - for example, a claimant might have a disease with a 40% recovery prognosis if it is caught early enough.
 However, due to negligent misdiagnosis the disease might go unchecked, and become terminal in nature.
 This claimant would be annoyed to say the least, and would therefore want compensation for losing their 40% chance at recovery.
 Such situations are referred to as 'lost chance cases'.

 As a general rule, the courts are unlikely to compensate a claimant for the loss of a chance, where the lost chance is less than 50%.
 This principle is best understood via Hotson v East Berkshire Area Health Authority [1987] AC 750 - the claimant fractured his hip when he fell from a tree that he was climbing.
-When taken to hospital, he was misdiagnosed, and a lack of proper treatment caused the claimant to develop a hip-deformity.
+When taken to hospital, he was misdiagnosed, and a lack of proper treatment caused the claimant to develop a hip deformity.
 Expert evidence stated that even with a correct diagnosis by the hospital, the claimant had a 75% chance of developing the deformity.
 In effect, this meant that the claimant was deprived of a 25% chance of not developing a deformity.
 Whilst the Court of Appeal awarded the claimant 25% of total damages on this basis, this reasoning was rejected by the House of Lords - since there was only a 25% chance that the hospital had caused the injury, this did not satisfy the balance of probabilities.

 Exam Consideration: Whilst this might appear very similar to situations above, in which there are multiple causes of harm, the relevant case law is different.
 The two can be distinguished by asking whether the facts of the case involve multiple, equally likely causes, or whether they involve a loss of a chance of avoiding a harm.
 This will usually be made clear by reference to medical prognosis or similar.

 It can therefore be seen that the law regarding lost chances is not without criticism.
 In Hotson, it was clear that the hospital had made a mistake, and that this mistake turned a possible recovery into a certain lifelong medical condition.
-Nevertheless, because the hospital’s negligence only robbed the claimant of an unlikely chance at recovery, he was unable to claim damages (even those reduced according to the chance his ailment would have occurred anyway).
-The problem with the status quo can be seen when the margins are made smaller - consider a situation in which Hotson had a 49% chance of recovering had the hospital properly diagnosed him; he would still be unable to claim, despite the hospital effectively changing his prognosis from a coin flip to certain deformity.
+Nevertheless, because the hospital's negligence only robbed the claimant of an unlikely chance at recovery, he was unable to claim damages (even those reduced according to the chance his ailment would have occurred anyway).
+The problem with the status quo can be seen when the margins are made smaller - consider a situation in which the claimant had a 49% chance of recovering had the hospital properly diagnosed him; he would still be unable to claim, despite the hospital effectively changing his prognosis from a coin flip to certain deformity.

 That being said, there is some merit to the Hotson position for claimants.
-For example: consider if a defendant had a 51% of getting better, but lost this chance due to medical malpractice.
+For example: consider if a claimant had a 51% chance of getting better, but lost this chance due to medical malpractice.
 Under the Hotson principle, that claimant would be entitled to the full extent of damages, because on balance, they would have got better had malpractice not occurred.
 If, however, damages were calculated based on the lost chance itself, then this particular claimant would only be entitled to 51% of the total compensation for their harm, since there was a 49% chance the harm would have occurred regardless of malpractice.

 Furthermore, the decision in Hotson makes it a lot simpler for the courts to work out the proper amount of compensation to be paid.
 The status quo means that claimants are either entitled to all of the damages or none (this is a slight oversimplification due to principles like contributory negligence, but the point still stands).
 If the decision of the Court of Appeal in Hotson were to stand, courts would have to spend significant time and resources working out the probability of certain things happening, down to the single percentage point.
-In contrast, the current situation means that there is no material difference between losing a 75% percent chance of recovery and losing a 70% chance of recovery - in either situation the claimant would be entitled to full damages for their condition.
+In contrast, the current situation means that there is no material difference between losing a 75% chance of recovery and losing a 70% chance of recovery - in either situation the claimant would be entitled to full damages for their condition.

 Exam Consideration: As you might be able to tell, lost chance cases are often subject to significant judicial discussion.
 They are therefore more likely to turn up in essay questions (although this doesn't rule out them appearing in problem questions!).
 It is therefore important not only that you know the Hotson rule, but also the arguments for and against it.